By Sean Zucker –

 Irresponsibility Meter: 8

 Timing is crucial here.
-Did you plan way ahead, jump on cheap plane tickets and design a 2022 country hopping mega-trip for pennies on the dollars?
+Did you plan way ahead, jump on cheap plane tickets and design a 2022 country hopping mega-trip for pennies on the dollar?
 Wonderful, that was a perfect use of funds and a fun little treat for surviving the worst year on record.
 However, if you took a discounted trip to coronavirus hellscape Florida last summer because you couldn’t bear being locked down any longer, you made a very poor decision and may even be responsible for a few dead grandparents.

 Irresponsibility Meter: 6

 It’s an understandable impulse.
-You knew you’d be stuck at home for the foreseeable future so why not be comfortable.
+You knew you’d be stuck at home for the foreseeable future so why not be comfortable?
 Unless you overindulged to hoarder levels or bought a tufted headboard, this shouldn’t a major concern.

 Irresponsibility Meter: 2

 There comes a time in every person’s life when it is clear they have grown past the point of comprehending most relevant trends.
 Though, this usually applies to pop culture or fashion, not the stock market.
 Cryptocurrency is in the best case confusing as hell and at worse case a scam.
 I have no idea whether this was a conscientious means of investment.

 Irresponsibility Meter: 5?
 I don’t know.
 At least this is a fungible token.

 Let’s be honest, you probably haven’t really needed a new iPhone since the 4 was released.
 Each one is a neatly redesigned rehash with a slightly better camera.
 Hovering around a grand, these new devices aren’t worth your money.
 Not to mention, this one is bad for your heart.